cholley639/cholley639.github.io/README.md

 ## Comp20 Assignment 1
 ## Jan 29, 2019

-#### Identify what aspects of the work have been correctly implemented and what have not.
+## Identify what aspects of the work have been correctly implemented and what have not.
+There is an index.html file in my UTLN homework server that redirects users from my ee/cs webpage to my github web page.
+My homepage has a picture, resume link, bio link, and my name (Cam).
+My resume page has a fully updated version of my most recent resume.